-Carleton's Graduate Diplomas in Curatorial Studies offer students both the disciplinary expertise and applied skills sought by cultural institutions.
-Our interdisciplinary program spans the arts, social sciences and sciences, exposing students to a wide range of museological and curatorial issues.
-Through our strong relationships with museums, galleries and festivals in the National Capital region, students also receive hands-on, discipline-specific training and exposure to professional best practices.
-As the Maclean's College and University issue (2018) said, this program is preparing students for the "museums of the future".
+Carleton's Graduate Diplomas in Curatorial Studies offer students both the disciplinary expertise and applied skills sought by cultural institutions today.
+Our interdisciplinary program spans the arts, social sciences and sciences, exposing students to a wide range of museological and curatorial issues and environments.
+Through our strong relationships with museums, galleries and festivals in the National Capital Region, students receive hands-on, discipline-specific training and exposure to professional best practices.
+As Maclean's reported in its 2018 College and University issue, the program is preparing students for the "museums of the future".

 Our program offers two Graduate Diplomas in Curatorial Studies to domestic and international students.
 The Type 2 Diploma is designed for students seeking practical skills in addition to an MA or PhD at Carleton, and will provide a combination of academic training and professional skills unique in Canada.
-Our stand-alone Type 3 Diploma is designed for students who wish to supplement their academic qualifications with practical training, or for practitioners who wish to upgrade their knowledge and skills.
-This program includes a two-semester practicum component.
+The stand-alone Type 3 Diploma is designed for practitioners who wish to upgrade their knowledge and skills, and students who wish to supplement their academic qualifications with practical training.
+Both diplomas include a two-semester practicum component.

 Carleton University is located in the heart of Canada's National Capital Region, with a large concentration of galleries, museums, and heritage and arts organizations.
 Significant components of the program are delivered in collaboration with professionals from these institutions, both on campus at the Carleton University Art Gallery, and in the field.
-These opportunities afford our students both real-world experience and excellent employment networks.
+These opportunities afford our students both realworld experience and excellent employment networks.